ibm-cloud-docs/image-templates/export-image-ibm-cos.md

 The image export process takes a preexisting, private standard image template or an encrypted image template and converts the image into an image file that is stored in a specified location on an IBM Cloud Object Storage account.

-This task is currently part of the End to End (E2E) Encryption feature.
-To gain access to this feature, please contact Support.
-{: tip}

 Use the following steps to export an image template to IBM Cloud Object Storage.